Where Is Victoria BC Located?

 Victoria is the capital city of British Columbia, Canada, a current population of about 80,017.
 The metropolitan area of Greater Victoria has a population of 344,615, making it the 15th most populous Canadian urban region.

 The city has a substantial, non-local student population attending the University of Victoria, Camosun College, Royal Roads University, the Victoria College of Art, the Sooke Schools International Programme and the Canadian College of Performing Arts.

 Victoria BC is known as “The Garden City” due to its year-round beauty.
 Victoria is in the top twenty world cities for quality-of-life, and the number two spot in Conde Nast’s Reader’s Choice award for “Best Cities in the World”

 While the city is known to be a popular tourism destination, here’s a little-known fact: Victoria’s technology sector is now the largest revenue-generating private industry.

-Boaters enjoy Victoria and surround’s beautiful and rugged shorelines and beaches.
+Boaters enjoy Victoria’s beautiful and rugged shorelines and beaches.

 Retirees come to enjoy the temperate and usually snow-free climate of the area as well as the usually relaxed pace of the city.

 Weather in Victoria